sebcossu/emile/README.md

 Sometimes it can happen that modifying manually your configuration some stuff might get messed up... for this reason I created a command called `doctor` which tries to diagnose what's wrong with your configuration.
 You can diagnose your configuration with the following command: <br>
 `emile doctor` <br>

+## Remove configuration
+You can remove the current .emilerc configuration with the following command:
+`emile purge`

+## List all the posts for a blog
+You can list all the posts for a registered blog using the following command:
+`emile posts <blog_label>`

+## Edit a blog post
+You can edit blog posts that you previously created with the following command:
+`emile edit <blog_label> <post_title|post_folder_name> [-e none|/editor]`

+The post will be open for edit with your preferred text editor.
+Precedence is: inline through -e > .emilerc > $EDITOR

+## Remove a blog post
+You can remove a blog post that you previously created with the following command:
+`emile rm <blog_label> <post_title|post_folder_name> [-f]`

+If the `rm` command is run without the `-f` parameter, it prompts for confirmation, otherwise it forces deletion.

 ## New features / Feedback
 That's all for the moment, but there will probably be more features coming down the line, according to other needs I might have for my blogging.
 In case you are using emile for your blog, thank you and feel free to send me any suggestions or requests for new features. <br>
  <br>